Diversity Calendar 2024 - 2025

-Janmashtami is considered a big festival of Hinduism marking the incarnation of Lord Vishnu into the form of Shri Krishna.
+Janmashtami is considered a big Hindu festival marking the incarnation of Lord Vishnu into the form of Shri Krishna.

 Raise awareness to create a world of fewer people die by suicide.